Faust Park is located on a tract of land that once

 is located in Chesterfield, MO

-I-64/40 west to the Clarkson/Olive exit.
-Take a left on Olive Street Road
+I-64/US-40 west to the Clarkson/Olive exit.
+Take a right on Olive Street Road

-and follow it about a quarter mile to Faust Park which will be on the left.
+and follow it about a quarter mile north to Faust Park which will be on the left.

 Learn more about the